sassdawe/AzColorizerPreview/README.md

 # Important things to know.

-- AzColorizer does not transit any information back to the developers or any other parties.
 - AzColorizer currently does not support syncronizing settings between browers instances of the users, all settings are stored locally in the browser.
+- AzColorizer _while in priview_ does not transit any information back to the developers or any other parties, if/when that changes it will be communicated here.